Skip to main content

 The disability elements of working tax credit

-There are two elements of working tax credit that provide additional financial support and are important for people with disabilities or long-term health problems.
-These are called the disability element and the severe disability element.
-You can get both elements, depending on your circumstances.
-The disability element is for people who are working, and the severe disability element is for people who are either working or, if they are part of a joint claim, who are not working but their partner is working.
+There were two elements of working tax credit that provided additional financial support for people with disabilities or long-term health problems.
+These were called the disability element and the severe disability element.
+You could get both elements, depending on your circumstances.
+The disability element was for people who were working, and the severe disability element was for people who were either working or, if they were part of a joint claim, who were not working but their partner was working.

 Qualifying for the disability element

-To have the disability element included in your working tax credit award, you must meet all three conditions for each day of the award.
-If you are part of a couple, and you both individually meet all three conditions, you should have two disability elements included in your award.
+For the disability element to be included in an award of working tax credit, you had to meet all three conditions for each day of the award.
+If you were part of a couple, and you both individually met all three conditions, you should have had two disability elements included in your award.

 Condition 1: the claimant must work at least 16 hours a week

-If you are part of a couple, the partner who meets conditions 2 and 3 (the person with the disability) must normally work at least 16 hours a week.
+If you were part of a couple, the partner who met conditions 2 and 3 (the person with the disability) had to work at least 16 hours a week.

-The disability element is only included for claimants who are working.
-This means that if you are part of a couple and the non-disabled partner is the worker, then you cannot get the disability element but you may qualify for the severe disability element (see below).
+The disability element was only included for claimants who were working.
+This means that if you were part of a couple and the non-disabled partner was the worker, then you could not get the disability element but you may have qualified for the severe disability element (see below).

 Condition 2: the claimant’s disability puts them at a disadvantage in getting a job

-You must have one of a number of disabilities listed in HMRC’s TC956 checklist.
+You must have had one of a number of disabilities listed in HMRC’s TC956 checklist.

 Condition 3: the claimant must be on (or have previously received) a qualifying benefit

-The list of qualifying benefits is on HMRC’s TC956 checklist.
-Again, you only need to be getting (or previously in receipt of) one of these.
-If you are not sure if you meet this qualifying benefits test, you should get advice.
-You may end up being overpaid if you get this wrong.
+The list of qualifying benefits was on HMRC’s TC956 checklist.
+Again, you only needed to be getting (or previously in receipt of) one of these.

 Qualifying for the severe disability element of working tax credit

-The severe disability element is an extra element included in a working tax credit award where certain conditions are met.
-The severe disability element can be included even if you do not qualify for the disability element.
+The severe disability element was an extra element included in a working tax credit award where certain conditions were met.
+The severe disability element was included even if you did not qualify for the disability element.

-To have the severe disability element included in your WTC award, you (or your partner) must be getting:
+To have the severe disability element included in your WTC award, you (or your partner) must have been getting:

 • the highest rate of disability living allowance (DLA) care component, or